mazerunner70/housef3/docs/new_ui_accounts_view.md

 - **Delete Account:**
     - Clicking "Delete" will prompt for confirmation.
     - Upon confirmation, the account and its associations (handle with care, backend should manage cascading deletes or disassociations) will be removed.

+### 2.1.
+Account Import Timeline (`AccountTimeline.tsx`)

+**Purpose:** Provides a visual representation of when each account has imported transaction data, making it easy to identify data gaps and overlaps across accounts.

+**Layout:**
+- Timeline header showing the overall date range (earliest import start date to today)
+- Horizontal timeline axis with start and end markers
+- One row per account with:
+  - Account name (color-coded for easy identification)
+  - Horizontal bar representing the import date range
+  - "No data" indication for accounts without import dates

+**Features:**
+- **Visual Date Range:** Each account displays as a colored bar positioned according to its `importsStartDate` and `importsEndDate`
+- **Tooltips:** Hovering over any timeline bar shows the exact start and end dates for that account
+- **Responsive Design:** Adapts to different screen sizes, stacking vertically on mobile
+- **Empty State Handling:** Gracefully handles accounts without import date information
+- **Color Coding:** Each account gets a unique color for easy visual distinction

+**Data Requirements:**
+- Utilizes `importsStartDate` and `importsEndDate` fields from the Account model
+- Falls back gracefully when these fields are null or undefined
+- Calculates relative positioning based on the earliest start date across all accounts

 ## 3. Account Detail View